renzol2/garden/notes/ambisonics.md

 - at this time, Gerzon and his colleagues worked on early ambisonic developments
 - Gerzon actually disapproved of quadraphonic sound, since he claimed it didn't produce a significant improvement from stereophonic

+## Ingredients

+- Ambisonic order
+- Component ordering
+- Component normalization
+- Reference radius

+Ambisonic order and component ordering is more important.

+Component normalization and reference radius are less vital.

 ## Sources

 - MUS 499C